22-10-2025

 - Digital and multimedia design: RGB is the only system usable for content intended for screens and luminous devices.
 For cross-media projects, it is essential to manage conversions to CMYK for printing or to other systems for physical productions.

-The contemporary trend sees the integration of multiple systems within the same production process: color is initially defined through Pantone or RAL, measured and verified in CIE Lab* using instrumentation, and converted to RGB or CMYK for digital communication.
+The contemporary trend sees the integration of multiple systems within the same production process: colour is initially defined through Pantone or RAL, measured and verified in CIE Lab* using instrumentation, and converted to RGB or CMYK for digital communication.

 Subscribe to newsletter